 The time has come… you have finally found the house of your dreams and you are anxious to close the transaction.
 If you are a first time home buyer, then you might be surprised at the amount of paperwork required to finally buy the home.
 But, it’s important that you don’t rush through the steps, because you need to make sure that you are buying a good home.
+In this article, we will discuss Identifying Potential Red Flags When Reviewing a Seller Disclosure Report.

 One step that you need to really pay attention to is the seller disclosure report, which can contain important information about the home that you are buying.